 Any attempt to remove or damage this software will lead to the immediate destruction of the private key by server”

 Don’t get too scared by the last statement of this message.
 Even though this ransomware is pretty serious and you will not be able to get back your encrypted files, you can remove CryptoLocker and prevent it from operating on your system as well as causing some more damage.
-CryptoLocker is a very similar ransomware to CryptoFortress, Buyunlockcode ransomware, CTB Locker ransomware, Simplelocker, TeslaCrypt, CryptoDefense and CryptoWall.
+The CryptoLocker virus is very similar to CryptoFortress, Buyunlockcode ransomware, CTB Locker ransomware, Simplelocker, TeslaCrypt, CryptoDefense, and CryptoWall.
+These infections are recognized by most competent anti-malware programs and can be completely removed and the decryption key won’t be deleted.

 Update of the 2nd of March, 2017.
 We have discovered that CryptoLocker ransomware is back.
 In 2015-2016, distribution and the general activity of CryptoLocker was close to a minimum, but now, hackers seem to have reconsidered their position and are determined to transmit CryptoLocker once again.
 People from Europe is identified to be as the main audience to receive the newly distributed CryptoLocker variant.
 It spreads via malicious spam campaigns.

 Update of the 13th of March, 2017.
-Early spring appears to be an active time for CryptoLocker.
+Early spring appears to be an active time for the CryptoLocker virus.
 A fresh variant has been revealed and it targets Turkish-speaking users.
 Its ransom note is written in Turkish as well.

 Update: the decrypter is now available at here: link.
 You can download it absolutely for free and successfully decrypt your files.